ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/private_key.md

 ### Exercise:
 1. Generate a private key on the mainnet and note it.
 2. Get the corresponding address.
 3. Send bitcoins to it.
-More than you can afford to lose, so it will keep you focused and motivated to get them back during the following lessons.
+More than what you can afford to lose, so it will keep you focused and motivated to get them back during the following lessons.